MakeshVineeth/solid_color_fills/README.md

 Notes
 ------
 Set as Lock Screen wallpaper does not work in some systems like MIUI, Realme OS, etc due to system-level restrictions.
-In such scenarios, you can try open the image in System Gallery app and set as Wallpaper.
+In such scenarios, you can try open the image in System/Stock Gallery app and set as Wallpaper.

 Support Me